Concrete is the second most consumed substance in the world after water.

 Concrete gets stronger over time.
 Most New York City sidewalks are made of concrete.

-Even if a sidewalk is made of a different material, like granite or another stone, there is a layer of concrete beneath it.
+Even sidewalks made of granite or another stone have a layer of concrete beneath them.

 In the last week, I spent 24 hours and 32 minutes on my phone, an average of 3 hours and 25 minutes per day.